Skip to content

 Description

-The final scene is our game room.
-Most of the complex tasks will be in the code, so read over the comments carefully to learn how that works.
-But we do need to setup our menu correctly in the Godot UI first.
+The final scene is the game room.
+Most of the complex work happens in code, so read the comments carefully.
+We do need to set up the node structure in the Godot UI first.

 Instructions

-Create a new scene.
-CTRL+N, CTRL+A, then select: Control
+1. Create a new scene: CTRL+N, then CTRL+A, select Control.

 extends Control